kkatrinale/kkatrinale.github.io/index.md

 * Lab 1

     Lab 1, part 1 was a favorite because it was my first time ever coding.
-I was almost like a culture shock because I had ever seen codes before.
+I was almost like a culture shock because I had never seen codes before.
 It was pretty intimidating and difficult to understand since it was basically like learning a new language; computer language.🥲 However, now when I am looking back at it, I would want to do it again because it is the most simple compared to the rest of our labs.🤣🤣

 * Lab 6